Course overview

 Your future career

 After obtaining the Graduate Diploma in Psychology (Advanced) degree, you can explore working in diverse areas both in the public and private sectors, because the skills and knowledge acquired throughout this course are highly versatile and applicable to many fields.
-You can be involved in policymaking, police and correction services, counselling services, market and consumer research, career guidance, and more.
+You can be involved in policy making, police and correction services, counselling services, market and consumer research, career guidance, and more.
 Graduate Careers Australia outlines some areas you might work in after graduating with a Psychology degree.

 Pathway information for Aboriginal and/or Torres Strait Islander applicants